Commercial Property

 The cost approach

 A calculation of the approximate cost of a commercial property based on what it would cost to build a similar property on the same land.
-This method can be useful for new commercial properties where there may be limited sales data available.
+This method can be useful for new properties where there may be limited sales data available.

 The formula for this is: